-Special arrangements will be made to accommodate persons with disabilities, low income, and people who do not speak English.
-For those without transportation and the disabled, the Metropolitan Planning Organization may provide free transportation via public transit to the meetings.
-Interpreters will be provided to accommodate Spanish-speaking individuals.
+Special arrangements will be made to accommodate persons with disabilities, low income and people with Limited English Proficiency (LEP).
+For those without transportation and persons with disabilities, the Metropolitan Planning Organization may provide free transportation via public transit to the meetings.
+Interpreters will be provided to accommodate people with LEP.